simonxiang1/old-latex-files/README.md

 ## This is garbage!!

 ◯正解!
-I pretty much learned LaTeX on the spot while making these, now I have the power to write nonsensical statements in LaTeX (which automatically implies that they're correct, since anything that's been TeXed is correct).
+I pretty much learned LaTeX on the spot while making these, now I have the power to write nonsensical statements in LaTeX (which automatically implies that they're correct, since anything that's been TeXed is always true).
 I'm planning on writing a bunch of new notes on interesting topics (so, no physics) like Abstract Algebra/Algebraic Topology soon, once I finish my vim+LaTeX setup.

 #### Additional Comments